AwalaApp/network-website/_drafts/lowering-adoption-barrier.md

 ## Scope of the new contract

-In addition to fixing several issues in the current version of the technology, as well as maintaining all the software we've built so far, we'll be implementing the following:
+In addition to fixing known and future issues in the software we've built so far, we'll be implementing the following:

 ### Libraries for desktop apps